-Online forums that exist expressly for the purpose of posting images and/or discussions.
+Imageboards are online forums that exist expressly for the purpose of posting images or discussions.
 They usually have a variety of sub-boards, each with its own focus.
-Unlike most forums, threads are never archived by the site, so if nobody posts in one for a while, it will eventually be deleted.
+Unlike most forums, imageboards don't archive threads, so if nobody posts in one for a while, it will eventually be deleted.

 The imageboard as it's usually thought of today began in Japan.
 Futaba Channel, a spin-off of the popular text-based discussion board 2channelnote (2ch) made when the latter was in danger of being shut down, is probably the best-known.
-Sometimes the blanket term 'wakaba style' board is used (wakaba referring to the board software that runs the board), traditionally allowing anonymous posting with a self-enforcing theme and standard that hopefully keeps it from becoming too mediocre.
+Imageboards that take after Futaba Channel are sometimes described by the blanket term "wakaba style", wakaba referring to the software the board uses.
+These imageboards traditionally allow anonymous posting and have a self-enforcing theme and standard that hopefully keeps it from collapsing.

-The best-known in the US is probably 4chan, created in 2003 to serve as an English-language version of Futaba Channel.
-Especially among American otakunote , it's quite popular for the generation of memes and, due to anonymous users and loose moderation, extremely variable quality; for these reasons, one could see imageboards to be the antithesis of social networking sites such as Twitter and Facebook.
+The best-known imageboard in the U.S. is probably 4chan, created in 2003 to serve as an English-language version of Futaba Channel.
+Especially among American otaku,note it's quite popular for the huge numbers of memes it generates and, due to anonymous users and loose moderation, its extremely variable quality as well as its questionable political stances.
+For these reasons, one could see imageboards to be the antithesis of social networking sites such as Twitter and Facebook.

-Most American wakaba boards trace their heritage to 4chan, as alternate boards proliferated when 4chan went offline in its formative years.
+Most American wakaba boards trace their heritage to 4chan, as many of them were alternative boards formed in 4chan's formative years when the latter site would periodically be forced offline.
 The successful ones tend to cover more specific niches, like Meganekko or sad girls in snow.
 Or guro hentai.
 Or Lolicon and Shotacon.
 Or guro hentai with underage meganekkos in snow.
-Or guro hentai with underage meganekkos in snow weeping profusely over image boards.
-Or... you know what, let's just stop talking about it.
+Weeping profusely over image boards.
+It's kinda like that.

-The only real standing rules of just about every imageboard site in existence (besides specific topic rules for subforums) is that its users can't post anything considered illegal in a site's area of hosting (many admins turn a blind eye to things like unauthorized filesharing, however).
-Dodgy to outright highly illegal material is occasionally posted anyway just for the pleasure of subverting this rule; mods unsurprisingly counter this with anything from warnings to reports to the FBI.
+The only real standing rule of just about every imageboard site in existence (besides topic-specific rules for subforums) is that its users can't post anything considered illegal in a site's area of hosting.
+Enforcement of this rule can vary wildly between imageboards, and many admins turn a blind eye to things like unauthorized filesharing.
+And no matter how vigilant the mods are, users often take delight in posting dodgy to outright highly illegal material just to subvert this rule; mods will counter with anything from warnings to reports to the FBI.

-What many imageboard sites have in common is using the same simple yet distinctive layout and interface from 2ch: there is a sidebar either on the left, bottom, or top (but never the right) that lists each board on the site in a simple URL theme (usually a contraction of their topic name), and to the right of this is the actual site content.
-Most boards are also set up fairly similarly to 4chan (/v/, /m/, /tg/, etc.), so you can usually count on wholly different sites to have the same general setup.
+Almost every imageboard uses the same simple yet distinctive layout and interface as 2ch, with a sidebar on the left, bottom, or top (but never the right) that lists each board on the site in a simple URL theme.
+The board's URL contains a contraction of their topic name, a scheme pioneered by 4chan, whose major boards are indicated by only one or two letters (e.g. /v/, /m/, /tg/).
+As such, you can usually count on entirely different sites to have the same general setup.

-Notable Imageboards (every link below should be considered NSFW unless specifically mentioned otherwise):
+Every link you see below should be considered Not Safe for Work unless specifically mentioned otherwise:

-- The also-aforementioned 4chan, which hosts boards dedicated to just about every generalized subject you can think of (and a few specialized subjects, as well), is home to the self-proclaimed "final boss of the Internet" (the Random [Bullshit] board, aka /b/), and is the starting point for about half the memes in the various subpages of the Memetic Mutation article.
-Humorously enough, 4chan was created by a bunch of regulars from Something Awful's anime subforum, a fact that is best left unmentioned on both sites.
-Has its infamous, luckless spin-off, 7chan, Which has its own spin-off, 99chan (see below).
-The users consider them 'better' than 7chan - and sometimes even 4chan.
+- The also-aforementioned 4chan is the biggest English-language imageboard, surpassing even Futaba Channel (2chan)in traffic.
+It hosts boards dedicated to just about every generalized subject you can think of, and a few specialized subjects as well.
+In particular, it's home to the self-proclaimed "final boss of the Internet", the Random Bullshit board, a.k.a. /b/, which is the starting point for about half the memes listed on Memetic Mutation and its subpages. /b/ is also the progenitor of the "Anonymous" movement, where the group's anonymous users dabble in hacktivism (quite a feat given the board's decentralized nature).
+Humorously enough, 4chan was created by a bunch of regulars from Something Awful's anime subforum, a fact best left unmentioned on both sides.
+Naturally, it's produced a lot of spinoffs, such as:

-- Infinitechan (more commonly known as 8chan) is an imageboard made by a wheelchair-bound man known as Hotwheels, and is the second most popular English imageboard on the internet behind 4chan.
-The imageboard allows anyone to make their own board and host it on the site, similar to Reddit's subreddits.
-The site has no global rules other than prohibiting content that would get the site shut down (and even that is laxly enforced), and all moderators are restricted to one board (except for a small group that enforces the global rule).
-The rules for porn on the main boards (/v/, /a/, /pol/, etc.) are nearly non-existant, and while most of it is spoilered, there's a lot of it that's not, so NSFW warning.
+- 8kun, previously known as 8chan or Infinitechan/Infinitychan, made by Fredrick "Hotwheels" Brennan (so nicknamed because he uses a wheelchair due to brittle-bone disease), was the Internet's second most popular English-language imageboard after 4chan.
+Gaining traction in 2014 from users who disagreed with 4chan's decision to ban discussion of Gamergate.
+It allowed anyone to make their own board and host it on the site, similar to Reddit's subreddits.
+The site had no global rules other than prohibiting content that would get the site shut down (and even that isn't very strongly enforced), and users were not allowed to moderate more than one board at a time (except for a small group that enforced the global rule).
+The rules for porn on the main boards (/v/, /a/, /pol/, etc.) were nearly nonexistent; it's technically supposed to be spoilered, and some of it is, but much of it is not.
+In 2019, the original domain was shut down after multiple terrorist attacks were linked to the site.
+Obviously, NSFW.
 Not to be confused with 888chan.

-- 420chan, created as a result of one of 4chan's longer downtimes, is a site specifically geared towards drug users (with several boards dedicated to different types of controlled substances; the site refuses to allow people to directly buy or sell drugs through the site itself, though).
-It also has several non-drug-related boards, including the site's most second-most-visited board, /wooo/. /wooo/ is one of the most well-known Professional Wrestling imageboards on the 'Net, to the point where WrestleCrap considers the board their Arch-Enemy and forbids their Message Board users to mention it.
-(420chan's most visited board is, as you might expect, /weed/.)
+- 420chan, created as a result of one of 4chan's longer downtimes, is specifically geared toward drug users.
+Several boards are dedicated to different types of controlled substances, and its most visited board is /weed/.
+However, the site does not allow anybody to directly buy or sell drugs on the site itself.
+It also has several boards not related to drugs, included the site's second most visited board, /wooo/, which is one of the best-known Professional Wrestling imageboards on the Intenet; WrestleCrap considers them its Arch-Enemy and forbids its own users from mentioning them.

-- Lulz.net, which is sometimes referred to just as /furi/ after the site's main board; it is always EXTREMELY NSFW, and not always because of furry porn — and not always because of porn.
-Many of the board's threads are about gore pictures, grossout images, trolling, and extremely vitriolic politics.
+- Lulz.net, which is sometimes referred to just as /furi/ after the site's main board.
+It is always EXTREMELY NSFW, and not always because of furry porn.
+In fact, not always because of porn — many threads are about gore pictures, grossout images, trolling, and extremely vitriolic politics.
 There's also more furry-hate on the site than /b/ and Something Awful combined.
-Even the board's regulars will often admit that the site is basically "/b/, but with less furry porn".
+Even the site's regulars will often admit that it's basically "/b/, but with less furry porn".
 If you go in without Adblock prepared beforehand, it's also a great stress test for your antivirus application of choice.

 - The Goddamned Furry Board, run by former fchan admin Sage "Goddammit" Freehaven.
 Notable for having really strict and opinionated moderators (being a private imageboard), and being the butt of Lulz' jokes.